 If there is more than one RA-RU (i.e., the Number Of RA-RU subfield of this HE variant User Info field has a value greater than 0), then the allocated RUs are contiguous and the RU sizes of all RA-RUs are the same and equal to the size of the first RU.
 Further, all the remaining subfields of the HE variant User Info field apply to all the RA-RUs.

-The UL FEC Coding Type subfield of the User Info field indicates the code type of the solicited HE TB PPDU.
-The UL FEC Coding Type subfield is set to 0 to indicate BCC and set to 1 to indicate LDPC.
+The UL FEC Coding Type subfield of the HE variant User Info field indicates the code type of the solicited HE HE TB PPDU.
+The UL FEC Coding Type subfield is set to 0 to indicate BCC and set to 1 to indicate LDPC.[#17450]

 The UL HE-MCS subfield of the HE variant User Info field indicates the HE-MCS of the solicited HE TB PPDU.
 The encoding of the UL HE-MCS subfield is defined in 27.3.7 (HE modulation and coding schemes (HE-MCSs)).